jeertmans/manim-slides/docs/source/faq.md

 Everything related to installing Manim-Slides.

-Please do not forget the carefully read through the [installation](/installation) page!
+Please do not forget to carefully read through the [installation](/installation) page!

 ## Rendering

-Questions related to `manim-slides render [SCENES]...`,
+Questions related to `manim-slides render [SCENES]...`.

 ### I cannot render with ManimGL